Thought Leader

 PA-C, MPAS, DFAAPA

-Michelle Barnett is a highly experienced physician assistant specializing in gastroenterology at Peak Gastroenterology Associates in Colorado Springs, Colorado.
+Michelle Barnett is a highly experienced physician assistant specializing in patient-focused and evidence-based hepatology at Peak Gastroenterology Associates in Colorado Springs, Colorado.
+The most rewarding part of her position includes educating patients and collaborating with other GI advanced practice providers to enhance care for the growing MASLD/MASH population.
+She is now a subinvestigtor for hepatology clinical trials with Peak in Colorado Springs.
 With over 30 years in the GI and liver communities, she has held leadership roles, including serving as President of the Colorado Academy of Physician Assistants (CAPA) and receiving CAPA's Physician Assistant of the Year award.
+She is a national speaker and has given lectures for the AAPA, GHAPP and AANP.
 A graduate of Wichita State University and the University of Nebraska, Michelle has been recognized with the DFAAPA distinction and honors such as the Crohn’s and Colitis Foundation's IBD internship and the International Foundation for Gastrointestinal Disorders Ally Award.
 Passionate about holistic care, she incorporates lifestyle strategies like nutrition, yoga, and meditation into her practice.
-Outside of work, Michelle enjoys hiking, musical theater, and supporting her favorite Colorado sports teams.
+Outside of work, Michelle enjoys hiking, travel, musical theater, and supporting her favorite Colorado sports teams.

 Erin Parkinson